Cameo glass: Techniques

 In the modern revival all of the top layer except the areas needed for the design are usually removed by an etching process—the figure areas are covered with a resist layer of wax or some other acid-resistant material such as bituminous paint, and the blank repeatedly dipped in hydrofluoric acid, so that cameo glass is in some sense a sub-set of acid-etched glass.
 The detailed work is then done with wheels and drills, before finishing, and usually polishing.
 It seems that in the ancient world the entire process of removing the unwanted white or other top layer was done by drills and wheels—wheel-cut decoration on glass of a single color was very common in ancient Rome.
 In the case of "three-layer" (or three-color) cameo, there is another layer of glass on top of the white opaque one, and further layers are possible.
 One Roman piece uses a record six layers.
 It is not known where the Roman pieces were produced, but for want of any better suggestion most scholars think in the capital itself.
 It appears likely that at least the making of the blanks was initially in the hands of imported Syrian glass-workers.

+Contemporary Innovations

+In the 21st century, artists have developed new methods for producing cameo glass using digital tools and non-traditional mold-making processes.
+One contemporary approach involves designing detailed relief imagery using 3D modeling software and producing a positive form with a 3D printer.
+This form is then duplicated using an intermediary mold material to produce a final refractory mold, bypassing traditional wax-carving or acid etching methods.

+Unlike traditional cameo glass, which relies on engraving or acid etching to remove material, this method controls tonal contrast through variations in glass relief depth rather than surface carving.
+By layering glass and employing precise mold-making techniques, it achieves continuous tone imagery with subtle shading effects, differing from the stark contrast of traditional cameo work.
+This innovative approach was recognized in New Glass Review 39 by the Corning Museum of Glass, highlighting its impact on modern kiln-glass practices.